microsoft/ai-freezer-monitor/AIFreezerMonitor/README.md

 1. Follow the first section of this [guide](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) to add the ESP32 extension to the Arduino IDE.

 1. Install the libraries listed below using Arduino's Library manager.
-If you have used the library manager before [here](https://www.arduino.cc/en/guide/libraries) is a helpful guide.
+If you have't used the library manager before, [here](https://www.arduino.cc/en/guide/libraries) is a helpful guide.
     1. Adafruit IO Arduino
     1. Adafruit MCP9600
     1. TensorFlowLite_ESP32